Guided Meditations for your spiritual growth

 If you serve the ego, meditation will serve the ego.
 If you are seeking truth it can be used to assist in the search for truth.

-The meditation that the Enlightened Apple Tree (E.A.T) work focuses on, is in service to you, the true self.
-And in that way, E.A.T. meditation work ultimately eliminates the idea of a meditator, of a subject and object of meditation.
+These meditations focus on you and realizing the true self.
+And in that way, this meditation ultimately eliminates the idea of a meditator, of a subject and object of meditation.

 How to meditate